US trial begins of Islamic State 'Beatle'

 After becoming radicalized, he went to Syria in 2012 and joined the IS.

+"Accountability is essential if we're ever going to stop hostage-taking," said Foley.

-Britain stripped Kotey and Elsheikh of their UK nationality but held up their transfer to the United States until the US authorities assured London they would not seek the death penalty against the two men.
+Britain stripped Kotey and Elsheikh of their UK citizenship but held up their transfer to the United States until the US authorities assured London the death penalty would not be sought for the two men.

 © 2022 AFP